Greg4cr/sbse-sigsoft-standard/README.md

 - [ ] If data cannot be shared, it is desirable to create a sample dataset that can be shared to illustrate the use of the algorithms.
 - [ ] The option space chosen from in formulating a solution should be realistic.
 If setting a value for an attribute, that value should reflect one that might be chosen in a "real-world" solution, and not generated from an arbitrary distribution.
 - [ ] Provide justification for the parameter values used when executing the evaluated approaches (and note that experiments trying a wide range of different parameter values would be extraordinary, see below).
+- [ ] One should sample from data multiple times in a controlled manner (where appropriate and possible).
+Multiple trials can either be performed as a cross-validation (multiple independent executions) or temporally (multiple applications as part of a timed sequence), depending on the problem at hand.
+- [ ] Compare results using statistics that compare distributions, rather than comparing the mean.
 - [ ] Use an appropriate meta-evaluation criteria to compare solutions<sup>[14](#footnote14)</sup>.
 Regardless of the chosen criteria, provide a justification for that choice.

 </checklist>